What does a Home Service Professional do?

 Qualifications

-- High school diploma or equivalent required; vocational training or certification in a related field is a plus.
+- High school diploma or equivalent; additional vocational training or certification in a related field is a plus.

 - Proven experience as a Home Service Professional or in a similar role.

-- Strong knowledge of home maintenance and repair techniques.
+- Strong knowledge of home repair and maintenance practices, including plumbing, electrical, and carpentry.

 - Excellent problem-solving skills and attention to detail.